Data and Exams Officer:

 You will be asked to sign and date a sheet to confirm your collection for our records, as well as inform us of your/the student's destination since you/they have left NFS.
 We also request that visitors wear a face covering when entering the building.

 We do not post exam certificates due to GDPR, and certificates are only kept for three years after the certification date.
-In this case they will be destroyed after July 2023.

-- Nottingham Free School
+- More Success at Nottingham Free School